 The Hartford is one of the oldest companies of any kind in the United States.
 It’s offered insurance solutions for more than 200 years and has helped one million plus businesses with their insurance needs.
 The company takes pride in the fact that the Ethisphere Institute named it a World’s Most Ethical Company twelve times.
 The Hartford’s longevity and focus on ethical business practices makes it a company that you can feel good about doing business with.

 The Hartford’s dedicated and highly experienced small business team is available to help owner operators explore their commercial insurance options.
 If you decide to purchase insurance from The Hartford, you can rest assured knowing you’re entrusting your truck to a strong, stable, knowledgeable, and ethical provider.

-The way it works is that after you fill out the request form on commercialinsurance.net, one of their customer service will immediately discuss with you about your situation.
-After understanding your situation and your needs, they will find the best agent in their network who has experiences in similar cases and are ready to take on your case.
+The way it works is that after you fill out the request form on commercialinsurance.net, one of their customer services will immediately discuss with you your situation.
+After understanding your situation and your needs, they will find the best agent in their network who has experience in similar cases and are ready to take on your case.
 They will have this agent speak to you immediately.
-However complicated or unique your situation is, you can count on commercialinsurance.net finding you the best agent.
-This agent will find you the best coverage for your owner operator trucking business at the most affordable price.
+However complicated or unique your situation is, you can count on Smart Financial to find you the best agent.
+This agent will find you the best coverage for your owner-operator trucking business at the most affordable price.